Khirbat Zalafa

 Khirbat Zalafa (خربة زلفة) was a small Palestinian Arab village in the Tulkarm Subdistrict, located about 15 km northwest of Tulkarm.
 It was depopulated during the 1948 Palestine war.
 It was occupied by Yishuv forces on April 15, 1948 as a part of operation "Coastal Clearing."

 History

 Remains from a settlement dating to the Roman-Byzantine era have been found here.

 In the modern era, the people of Khirbat Zalafa came from Attil to farm the village land.
 Gradually they settled in the village so they could be closer to their land.
 In the late 19th century, Khirbat Zalafa was described as a small hamlet with springs to the south.

+Palestinian Rural History Project (PRHP) oral histories Excavations revealed traces of Late Ottoman infant jar-burials, commonly associated with nomads or itinerant workers of Egyptian origins.

 British Mandate era

 In the 1922 census of Palestine there were 63 villagers, all Muslim.
 At the time of the 1931 census, the village was counted under Attil, together with Jalama and Al-Manshiyya.

 The village had a small core of houses, with many dwellings scattered throughout on the agricultural lands.
 The agriculture was based on watermelons, vegetables, grain and olives.